-David Dorfman Dance (DDD) has performed extensively throughout North and South America, Great Britain, Europe, and Central Asia most recently in Greece, Tajikistan, Turkey, Armenia, Russia and Poland.
+Since its founding in 1987, David Dorfman Dance (DDD) has performed extensively throughout North and South America, Great Britain, Europe and Central Asia.
 DDD has regularly performed in New York City at major venues, including The Brooklyn Academy of Music, The Joyce Theater, The Kitchen, Danspace Project/St. Mark’s Church, La Mama Theater, The Duke on 42nd Street, The Met Breuer, and the 92ndSt.
 “Y”/Harkness Dance Festival.
 David Dorfman, the company’s dancers, and DDD’s artistic collaborators have been honored with eight New York Dance and Performance (Bessie) Awards.

 DDD promotes the appreciation and critical understanding of dance by realizing the creation of new works by choreographer David Dorfman and his artistic collaborators.
 In advocating his mission “to get the whole world dancing,” Dorfman’s work has enjoyed broad and diverse audiences nationally and internationally.
 DDD creates dance that seeks to de-stigmatize the notion of accessibility and interaction in post-modern dance by embracing audiences with visceral, meaningful dance, music and text.
 By sustaining a vision to create innovative, inclusive, movement-based performance that is radically humanistic, DDD maintains a core commitment to examine and unearth issues and ideas that enliven, incite, and excite audiences in dialogue and debate about social change and a myriad of other topics.

 Come, and Back Again, DDD’s last evening-length work, is an elegiac exploration of the virtuosity of daily life, vulnerability, mortality, and all the junk we keep or discard.
 Driven by the charged poetry and unapologetic, raw ferocity of the underground 90’s Atlanta band “Smoke,” five dancers and a band of musicians embark on a kinetic anthem of reckless personal abandon - taking on time, and how memory influences and manages our slippery, elastic existence.
-Come, and Back Again was commissioned by and had its New York premiere at the Brooklyn Academy of Music’s prestigious Next Wave Festival in October 2013.
-CABA appeared at BDF in 2014 and is now part of the Company’s touring repertoire.
+Come, and Back Again was commissioned by and had its New York premiere at the Brooklyn Academy of Music’s prestigious Next Wave Festival in October 2013, and is now part of the Company’s touring repertoire.

-Other creative projects include: Prophets of Funk (BDF 2011) which is also touring; Disavowal (inspired by radical abolitionist John Brown); underground (inspired by The Weather Underground, BDF 2007); Older Testaments (2005, set to music by composer/trumpeter Frank London of The Klezmatics); Lightbulb Theory (2004, original commissioned score by Michael Wall); Impending Joy (2004, original commissioned score by Chris Peck); and See Level (2003, original commissioned score by Chris Peck and visual design by Samuel Topiary).
+Other creative projects include: Prophets of Funk (set to the music of Sly and the Family Stone); Disavowal inspired by radical abolitionist John Brown); underground (inspired by The Weather Underground); Older Testaments (2005, set to music by composer/trumpeter Frank London of The Klezmatics); Lightbulb Theory (2004, original commissioned score by Michael Wall); Impending Joy (2004, original commissioned score by Chris Peck); and See Level (2003, original commissioned score by Chris Peck and visual design by Samuel Topiary).

 DDD is Company-in-Residence at Connecticut College, has its own Summer Intensive at the college, a Winter Intensive at Gibney Dance in NYC, and appears annually at the Tisch School of the Arts Summer Dance Residency Program at NYU.

-In March 2016 DDD performed at the opening day of the Met Breuer Museum in New York City, dancing with live musicians throughout the day in the Sunken Garden.
-The company returned from a landmark tour to Athens, Greece in the summer of 2016, working with community athletes, dancers and mixed ability movers to animate the new Stavros Niarchos Foundation Cultural Center for their Metamorphosis Festival.
-This past summer, in addition to its usual action packed residencies at Connecticut College and NYU Tisch, DDD returned recently from Ohio U. (Athens, OH) inaugural Summer Dance Institute featuring the company.
+In March 2016 DDD performed at the opening day of the Met Breuer Museum in New York City, dancing to an original live score by Ken Thomson and band throughout the day in the Sunken Garden.
+The company embarked on a landmark tour to Athens, Greece in the summer of 2016, working with community athletes, dancers and mixed ability movers to animate the new Stavros Niarchos Foundation Cultural Center for their Metamorphosis Festival.
+This past summer, in addition to its usual action packed residencies at Connecticut College and NYU Tisch, DDD ventured to a different Athens (OH)/Ohio U. to ignite its inaugural Summer Dance Institute as the guest company.